AWHP Best Application

 Air to Water Heat Pump Applications

-When you are asked to do an installation of an AWHP or a chance to enlighten a homeowner to an AWHP it will be one of three options.
-The first is new installations in new construction, second is new hydronic installation in an existing home, and the third is a retrofit into an existing hydronic system.
+When you are asked to do an installation of an AWHP or have a chance to enlighten a homeowner about an AWHP, it will be one of three options.
+The first is new installations in new construction, the second is new hydronic installation in an existing home, and the third is a retrofit into an existing hydronic system.
 We will address this individually below.

-The first thing you need to do is learn all you can about AWHP’s.
-Learn how they work, how they are installed with pipe sizing, flow rates, and Delta-T’s.
+The first thing you need to do is learn all you can about AWHPs.
+Learn how they work, how they are installed with pipe sizing, flow rates, and Delta-Ts.
 These are the main differences between boiler hydronics and AWHP hydronics.
-We offer most of this in pre-recorded seminars or live via online or in person, which carries a higher price tag.
+We offer most of this in pre-recorded seminars or live via online or in-person sessions, which carry a higher price tag.

 The second thing you need to do is learn how to do a good heat/cool analysis.
-Gather the proper information to enter on your manual J calculation software.
+Gather the proper information to enter into your manual J calculation software.
 Learn more about creating zones.
-What rooms should and could be joined to create zones, especially if doing heating and cooling together.
-Learn the layout of the home like floor plans either by rough sketch by you or blueprints.
-For those of you not using a good heat loss Manual J calculation don’t be reluctant to believe the calculated heat losses.
-I was concerned about the first winter after doing heat loss calculations and using units half the size of existing equipment in the 90’s.
+What rooms can be joined to create zones, especially when considering heating and cooling together?
+Learn the layout of the home, such as floor plans, either by creating a rough sketch or by using blueprints.
+For those of you not using a good heat loss Manual J calculation, don't be reluctant to believe the calculated heat losses.
+I was concerned about the first winter after doing heat loss calculations and using units half the size of existing equipment in the 90s.

 We offer forms you can download and use.
-The forms were designed when I was working for the oil company back in the 1990’s but should be closed.
+The forms were designed when I was working for the oil company back in the 1990s, but they should be closed.
 You can Download them and use them as a basis to change or design your own.

 New home, New Construction

-If you’re going to do new house construction, try to find an upscale builder in your area and network with them.
-Present your AWHP ideas and possible solar ideas to them setting a president for well insulated upscale homes in the future, especially in mid-sized homes.
-Remind them of the country’s push to get away from fossil fuels and moving toward total electric homes.
-Now is the time to decide if you want to start offering solar PV or not.
-Looking into my crystal ball I would suggest you start positioning yourselves for the next decade.
+If you're going to do new house construction, try to find an upscale builder in your area and network with them.
+Present your AWHP ideas and possible solar ideas to them, setting a precedent for well-insulated upscale homes in the future, especially in mid-sized homes.
+Remind them of the country's push to transition away from fossil fuels and toward fully electric homes.
+Now is the time to decide whether to start offering solar PV.
+Looking into my crystal ball, I would suggest you start positioning yourselves for the next decade.

 Ceiling = R49+